SEARCH ENGINE OPTIMIZATION - SEO GUIDE

 The earliest search helpers were the plethora of “directories” that popped up in the early days of the web, where a list of website links would be presented to the user.

 Using a directory, a user could work their way through a hierarchy of categories in order to arrive at the “answer” (a website) they were after.

-Then someone came up with the bright idea of creating a searchable index of websites that contained the best content.
-That fella was named Alan Emtage, and he never made a penny off of his brilliant invention, “Archie”.
+The bright idea of creating a searchable index of all websites anywhere on the internet that contained the best content was conceived and executed by a fella named Alan Emtage, and he never made a penny off of his brilliant invention, “Archie”.

-From 1993-1994, Excite, WebCrawler and Yahoo quickly came on the scene, and the race was on to build and maintain the web’s #1 search engine.
+From 1993-1994, Excite, WebCrawler and Yahoo quickly burst on the scene, and the race was on to build and maintain the web’s #1 search engine.